numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 +++

-### But how do we obtain sentiment from the LSTM's output?
+### But how do you obtain sentiment from the LSTM's output?
-The hidden state we obtain from the last word in our sequence is considered to be a representation of all the information contained in a sequence.
+The hidden state you obtain from the last word in a sequence is considered to be a representation of all the information contained in a sequence.
 To classify this information into various classes (2 in our case, positive and negative) we can use a Fully Connected layer which firstly maps this information to a predefined output size (1 in our case) and an activation layer like sigmoid on top of it finally converts the output to a value between 0 and 1.
 We'll consider values greater than 0.5 to be indicative of a positive sentiment.

 +++